 Annual Retainer and Committee Retainer Fees.
-The following table sets forth the annual retainer and committee membership fees payable for 2009 to each of the Company's non-employee directors:
+The following table sets forth the current annual retainer and committee membership fees payable to each of the Company's non-employee directors:

-Type of Fee Retainer Fees (Effective For 2009)
+Type of Fee rent Annual etainer Fees

-Annual Retainer \$63,750
+Annual Retainer \$ 75,000

-Lead Independent Director Retainer \$17,000
+Lead Independent Director Retainer \$ 20,000

-Non-Executive Chairman of Board Retainer \$85,000
+Non-Executive Chairman of Board Retainer \$ 100,000

 Additional Committee Retainers

-Audit Committee \$ 8,500
+Audit Committee \$ 10,000

-Compensation Committee \$ 4,250
+Compensation Committee \$ 5,000

-Governance Committee \$ 2,125
+Governance Committee 2,500

 Additional Committee Chairman Retainers

-Audit Committee \$12,750
+Audit Committee \$ 15,000

-Compensation Committee \$ 8,500
+Compensation Committee \$ 10,000

-Governance Committee \$ 6,375
+Governance Committee \$ 7,500

 The retainer fee to the Company's lead independent director referred to above is paid only if the Chairman of the Board is an employee of the Company.
 The annual retainer fees are generally paid on January 1 of each year.
+However, effective commencing with the Company's 2010 Annual Meeting of Stockholders, the annual retainer fees will be paid immediately following the Annual Meeting of Stockholders.